 At.
 St. Andrews-Covenant Presbyterian Church we endeavor to help people build and nurture relationships.
 This may mean offering opportunities to serve together, to study the bible together, to worship together, to share a meal together.
 In all cases, we’re a community of believers that seeks to live in loving relationship with others.
 Read on to find out how you may be able to build new relationships at SACPC.

 We connect with our homebound members with phone calls, notes and church mailings, and remembering special occasions.
 Our Deacons visit with many of these folks, sometimes delivering flowers or sharing communion.
 Our corps of Caregiving Team members rotate through on a 6 week basis, checking in with folks who may have been hospitalized or have recently experienced a significant life event.
 Our Stephen Ministers are available to walk beside someone going through a difficult time.
-We have a generous group in the Driver Draft program who assist folks currently unable to drive in getting to doctors appointments, etc. Through our CareLine and Prayer Connection we can join as a faith community in praying for concerns, joys, sorrows; we celebrate birthdays and remember our military families.
+We have a generous group in the Driver Draft program who assist folks currently unable to drive in getting to church, doctors appointments, etc. Through our CareLine and Prayer Connection we can join as a faith community in praying for concerns, joys, sorrows; we celebrate birthdays and remember our military families.

 We have a variety of small groups that gather for mutual support or just for general fellowship.